Amirhesamn/react-native-todo-app/README.md

 # react-native-todo-app
 Hello Every one
-This is my very first mobile application writtenReact Native
+This is my very first mobile application written via React Native